Two to Go: Plot

 While Spike continues to pass trials in his quest in Africa, Buffy, Xander, and Anya try to pursue Willow, who has killed Warren to avenge his murder of Tara and now plans to execute his two jailed accomplices.
 They discover that Willow has damaged Xander's car to prevent them from catching her.
 Buffy continues her pursuit on foot.

 Anya teleports into Jonathan and Andrew's cell shortly before Willow arrives.
 Anya and Buffy manage to evade Willow's attack and slip away with the two men.
 As Xander drives them away in a stolen police cruiser, Willow attacks them with a truck she is wielding magically; but her overuse of magic has drained her power, and they escape.

 Dawn and Clem decide to go to the dark magician Rack's lair, expecting Willow to try to deal with him to recharge her powers.
 Buffy, Xander and Anya regroup at the Magic Box and debate their course of action.
 Buffy believes she can convince Willow to relent, but the others disagree; Buffy heads for Rack's, alone.
 Xander admits to Anya that he might have been able to stop Warren before he fired on Buffy and Tara, but was afraid to intervene, unarmed.

 Willow meets with Rack, who attempts to seduce her.
 She rejects his advances, drains his power and kills him, just as Dawn arrives.
 Dawn's effort to calm the much more powerful Willow prove futile and serve only to annoy her, but Buffy arrives before she acts against Dawn.
 Buffy tries to talk with Willow, who replies that nothing in the world matters anymore since Tara's death.
 Willow teleports the group back to the Magic Shop, where Buffy and Dawn collapse.
 As Willow attacks, Anya fires up a protection spell to shield Jonathan and Andrew.
 As Willow intensifies her attack, Buffy tries a physical attack, allowing all but Anya to escape.

 Willow subdues Buffy, then disables Anya and negates her protection spells.
 As she declares her victory, she is struck down by a bolt of energy from an arriving Giles.

+Reception

+In 2023, Rolling Stone, ranked this episode as #114 out of the 144 episodes in honor of the 20th anniversary of the show's ending.